bdongo/bdongo/README.md

 I am excited about the opportunity to contribute my expertise, creativity, and drive for growth to a collaborative and ambitious team.
 Let's connect and explore potential ways to collaborate.

-If you are interested, my fashion career has been archived here: https://cargocollective.com/brandonleung
+If you are interested, my fashion career has been archived [here](https://cargocollective.com/brandonleung)

 ### :hammer_and_wrench: Languages and Tools :